Tavia Yeung: 2013–present: Theatre debut

 After winning TV queen in 2012, Yeung continued to take on lead roles in TVB productions, including reprising her role as Dr. Fan in The Hippocratic Crush II (2013).
 She starred in the period drama Storm in A Cocoon (2014).
 In May 2014, Yeung started filming for Eye in the Sky, a crime thriller in which Yeung portrays a private investigator with eidetic memory.
 For her role, Yeung was nominated for My Favourite TVB Actress and My Favourite TVB Female TV Character at the 2015 Starhub TVB Awards, winning the latter.
 After filming completed for the 2015 martial arts drama Wudang Rules in October 2014, Yeung took on her next filming project, Momentary Lapse of Reason, a period drama set in 1930s Hong Kong.
 In May 2015, Yeung started filming for the historical drama The Last Healer in Forbidden City, starring opposite Roger Kwok.
 Yeung's contract with TVB ended in April 2016, and she confirmed that she would not be renewing her contract with the television network.

 Yeung made her theatre debut in the stage play I Have a Date with Spring (我和春天有個約會), premiering in Shanghai in January 2017.
 That same year she starred in the comedy stage play Oh My X 72 Tenants (我的X 72家房客).
 In 2018, Yeung reunited with Roger Kwok as on-screen partners in the drama series Another Era.
 Yeung portrays Hayley, the calculative wife of Leo, a business magnate.
 A co-production between TVB, iQiyi, and China Broadcast Film & Television Publishing House, the series first premiered on CCTV-8 and iQiyi on August 30.
 Despite poor viewership ratings, the series was praised for its strong cast and story.
 For her role as Hayley, Yeung was nominated for Best Actress at the 2018 TVB Anniversary Awards.

 Personal life

 Yeung's older sister is actress Griselda Yeung.
 In 2011, Yeung began dating actor Him Law after filming The Hippocratic Crush.
 The couple married in October 2016, holding a wedding banquet at The Ritz Carlton.

-On February 12, 2020, Yeung announced her pregnancy, and in the same year, she gave birth to a daughter on April 16.
+On February 12, 2020, Yeung announced her pregnancy, and gave birth to a daughter at the same year.
 On October 26, 2020, Yeung announced on Instagram of her change of Chinese name from Yeung Yi to Yeung Sin-yiu (楊茜堯).
 Her husband, Him Law, also changed his Chinese name with Yeung.
 In December 2021, she gave birth to a son.